LuxLang/lux/README.md

 ### Module system

-The module system is heavily inspired by ML, and both signatures and structures are supported.
+The module system is heavily inspired by Standard ML.

-The main difference between Lux and ML is that ML separates signatures and structures from the rest of the language, whereas Lux implements them on top of the base language.
+The main difference between Lux and Standard ML is that Standard ML separates interfaces/signatures and implementations/structures from the rest of the language, whereas Lux implements them on top of the base language.

 How?

-By implementing signatures as record-types and structures as actual records.
+By implementing interfaces/signatures as record-types and implementations/structures as actual records.

 ##### But, why not just use type-classes?